 Brown builds an impressive sense of claustrophobia from their physical and mental isolation.
 They try to work out what is drug-related in their heads and what is reality: from pretty colours to paranoia, but these creatures really are coming to get them.

 The disorientation infects us too.
 There’s no real explanation about what is happening.
 Though those worms, jelly globules and poisonous mists don’t make sense as an attack – victims seem to suffer in different ways – unless the sea’s response is meant to be a reflex action to our invasion of it.

 The last 20 minutes are incredibly tense and movingly chaotic.
 Liberato is magnificent throughout.
 Emily is a particularly engaging and perceptive heroine: on the cusp of breaking away from Randall in favour of science, but ultimately having to rely on her humanity – determination, loyalty and smarts – to try and survive.

 Note: there isn’t a mid-credits scene though the credits do roll over a scene.
 Nothing happens though so you can sit and enjoy its hypnotism, or go off and wash out your recycling.

-The Beach House is out on Shudder on the UK, UK, Canada and Ireland on 9 July 2020.
+The Beach House is available on Shudder in the UK, US, Canada and Ireland

 Watch the trailer for The Beach House now: